 Family Hikes on Long Island: To Be Continued…

 I hope this list has been helpful and that you save it for future use.
-I will update as we venture out more.
+Be sure to check out my 2nd post as well – More Family Hikes on Long Island too!
 The most important thing is – just GO!
 Get outside, walk around, enjoy the fresh air, and take some great family pictures.
 Don’t forget to bring water and 4,000 granola bars because your kids will be hungry every five minutes.
 Until we can go on a proper vacation, nature is all we have to keep us sane!